sagiadinos/garlic-player/README.md

 # garlic-player - Open Source SMIL Player for Digital Signage

+The garlic-player is SMIL 3.0 compatible [Digital Signage Player](https://smil-control.com/magazine/what-is-a-digital-signage-player/).

-The goal is to create a as most as neccessary SMIL 3.0 compatible and as most as possible platform independent free open source multimedia player to meet [Digital Signage](https://smil-control.com/) needs.
+The goal for the development is to create a most as neccessary SMIL 3.0 compatible and as most as possible platform independen free open source multimedia player to meet the needs of the digital signage industry.
+Currently we have reached a high level of compatibility and the player is used on many projects.

-Garlic-player can be used online with Smil 3.0 compatible [Digital Signage Softwarel](https://smil-control.com/software/) or other.
-Offline usage via command-line is also possible.
+[Digital Signage](https://smil-control.com/) is a relatively young business and it has a lack of standards.
+As customer you can easily trapped into a vendor-lock.
+SMIL gives you independence back.

+The garlic-player can be used offline and online.

+As it based on [SMIL standard](https://www.w3.org/TR/SMIL3/) it works together with every compatible [Digital Signage Software](https://smil-control.com/software/).

-Garlic is able to play local and remote (via http) SMIL Files with the features described below.
+You are able to play local and remote (via http) SMIL files with the features described below.

 ## Libraries used
  - [Qt5](https://www.qt.io) >= 5.10 (5.12.x LTS recommended)